 By lowering the friction of security processes, and simply having them execute in the same way they wanted to deploy their products, teams were transparently onboarding their software into aspects of the security development lifecycle.

 If this all sounds a bit complex, don’t worry.
-The way Netflix approaches security is probably different from how your organisation does it, and that’s fine.
+The way Netflix approaches cyber security is probably different from how your organization does it, and that’s fine.